Best Things to Do in Florence

 The Basilica di Santa Maria Novella is adjacent to and has given name to Florence’s central railway station.
 It was built by the Dominican order of the Catholic Church between 1246 and 1360.

-The church and the Green Cloister house significant art treasures such as Gothic and Renaissance frescoes.
-Moreover, the church includes a number of funerary chapels and monuments for Florentine families.
+The church and the Green Cloister house significant art treasures, such as Gothic and Renaissance frescoes.
+Moreover, the church includes several funerary chapels and monuments for Florentine families.

 The church is famed for its impressive green and white marble façade featuring a unique Renaissance architecture.
 The Romanesque façade was designed by the architect Leo Battista Alberti and completed in 1470.